-Lest we forget, however, the innovation machine sometimes referred to as "Chipzilla", rolls on and today we're here to give you a taste of the next generation of Atom processors that will execute on a plan of attack that Intel's rival, AMD, has been waving around as something called "fusion" for a long time now, but has yet to deliver.
-The Atom N450 processor has been launched today and it's comprised of a single core Atom chip with on-die graphics and memory controller.
+Today we're here to give you a taste of the next generation of Atom processors that will execute on a plan of attack that Intel's rival, AMD, has been waving around as something called "fusion" for a long time now, but has yet to deliver.
+The Atom N450 processor is being launched today and it's comprised of a single core Atom chip with on-die graphics.
 This level of integration, as we've shown you recently, is also coming to Intel's notebook platforms, but today Atom gets it first for netbooks.
-In the pages ahead we'll take a closer look at a new Eee PC from Asus with this new low-power Atom technology under its hood, as well as a view of the chip itself and its capabilities.
+In the pages ahead we'll take a closer look at a new Eee PC from Asus with this new low-power Atom technology under its hood...